How to Apply (for January 2024 Start)

 - A transcript obtained from a self-serve university/college web system

-Previously admitted and enrolled Ryerson undergraduate degree students may choose to indicate on the Choose>Ryerson Applicant Portal that Ryerson has transcripts on file.
+Previously admitted and enrolled TMU undergraduate degree students may choose to indicate on the ChooseTMU Applicant Portal that TMU has transcripts on file.
 New/updated transcripts and supporting documents must be submitted and must reflect any/all changes since the previous submission.
-Review your Choose>Ryerson Applicant Portal account to ensure that Undergraduate Admissions has received all required transcripts and supporting documents.
+Review your ChooseTMU Applicant Portal account to ensure that Undergraduate Admissions has received all required transcripts and supporting documents.
 If we find that any/all required documents are not on file, your application may be deemed incomplete.

 All other applicants must resubmit documents in support of their current application.